tttequila/CEDRLF/README.md

   - **glove**: Using conting based model [glove](https://radimrehurek.com/gensim/scripts/glove2word2vec.html) to convert emotion labels into corresponding language semantic space as continuouse values.
 In shape of (50, ).
   - **NRC_VAD**: Using extended version of [Valence-Arousal-Domain lexicon](https://saifmohammad.com/WebPages/nrc-vad.html) to convert emotion labels into manually predefined space as continuous values.
 In shape of (3, ), which are valence-dim, arousal-dim and domain-dim.

-❗ Especially, w2v and glove don't have finite scale while NRC_VAD are scaled within [0,1]
+❗ Especially, to unify the scale of embedding value from different embedding spaces, all embeddings are taken **tanh** to be scaled within *[-1, 1]*

 ## Dataset
 ![img](img/emotion_shift.jpeg)